ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Weather (SRW) Application, which targets predictions of atmospheric behavior on a limited spatial domain and on time scales from less than an hour out to several days.
-The SRW Application v1.0 includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end, which are documented within the users’ guide and supported through a community forum.
+The SRW Application v1.0 includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end, which are documented within the user's guide and supported through a community forum.
 Future work will include expanding the capabilities of the application to include data assimilation (DA) and a verification package (e.g. METplus) as part of the workflow.
 This documentation provides an overview of the release components, a description of the supported capabilities, a quick start guide